The Registered Index-Linked Annuity is a hybrid annuity providing benefits of both a fixed index annuity and a variable annuity.

 - Floor: The maximum negative index percentage loss an annuity owner can experience over each index performance term, even if the negative index performance exceeds that percentage.

-- Buffer: The buffer is the percentage of losses, the insurance company protects an annuity owner from.
-Any losses beyond the buffer are assumed by the annuity owner.
+- Buffer: The buffer is the percentage of losses the insurance company protects an annuity owner from.
+The annuity owner assumes any losses beyond the buffer.

 The index performance is measured by the change in the index between the beginning of the interest term to the end of the interest term.
 Interest will be credited based on that growth if the index has grown at the end of the term.
 Conversely, if the index has declined by the end of the term, the insurance company will protect the annuity owner from losses beyond the floor.